reeseschultz/ReeseUnityDemos/README.md

 ## Credits

-* The demos extensively use [Mini Mike's Metro Minis](https://mikelovesrobots.github.io/mmmm) (licensed with [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/?)) by [Mike Judge](https://github.com/mikelovesrobots).
+* The `Stranded` demo extensively uses [Mini Mike's Metro Minis](https://mikelovesrobots.github.io/mmmm) (licensed with [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/?)) by [Mike Judge](https://github.com/mikelovesrobots).
 That project is embedded in this one by way of `Assets/MMMM/`.
-I modified its directory structure, and generated my own prefabs rather than using the included ones.
+Its directory structure was modified, and new prefabs were generated for it rather than using the included ones.
-* One demo leverages animations from [Mixamo](https://www.mixamo.com) by [Adobe](https://www.adobe.com/).
+* The sounds mixed in the `Stranded` demo are from [Freesound](https://freesound.org/); only ones licensed with [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) are used here.
-* The sounds mixed in the demos are from [Freesound](https://freesound.org/); only ones licensed with [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) are used here.
+* The `NavHybridDemo` leverages animations from [Mixamo](https://www.mixamo.com) by [Adobe](https://www.adobe.com/).
-* The navigation package uses [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) (licensed with [MIT](https://opensource.org/licenses/MIT)) by [Unity Technologies](https://github.com/Unity-Technologies).
+* The navigation package uses [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) (licensed with [MIT](https://opensource.org/licenses/MIT)) by [Unity Technologies](https://github.com/Unity-Technologies); this means, for example, that runtime baking is supported, but just from the main thread.
-* The navigation package also uses [PathUtils](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.nav/ThirdParty/PathUtils) (licensed with [zlib](https://opensource.org/licenses/Zlib)) by [Mikko Mononen](https://github.com/memononen), and modified by [Unity Technologies](https://github.com/Unity-Technologies).
+* The navigation package uses [PathUtils](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.nav/ThirdParty/PathUtils) (licensed with [zlib](https://opensource.org/licenses/Zlib)) by [Mikko Mononen](https://github.com/memononen), and modified by [Unity Technologies](https://github.com/Unity-Technologies).
 Did you know that Mikko is credited in [Death Stranding](https://en.wikipedia.org/wiki/Death_Stranding) for [Recast & Detour](https://github.com/recastnavigation/recastnavigation)?

 ## Contributing